brenoccosta/brenoccosta/README.md

 Among my previous non-related with programming experiences (such as in History), I've  teached, studied Bronze Age Aegean and Eastern Mediterrean Sea societies and cultural interchanges, such as the role of violence and how it embedded Dark Age Greece's heroes and deities, being *Iliad* my main document, as long many other ancient texts related to the theme.

+For now, most of my repository will be in my native language (portuguese), so I beg your pardon; it's enough for my purposes.

 <!---
 brenoccosta/brenoccosta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.